Tay Melo

+Prior to joining AEW, Melo performed for WWE's NXT brand as Taynara Conti from 2017 to 2020.
+Through a partnership with AEW in 2022, she also appeared in the Mexican promotion Lucha Libre AAA Worldwide (AAA), where she was a former one-time AAA World Mixed Tag Team Champion with real life husband Sammy Guevara as members of AEW's Jericho Appreciation Society stable.
+She took a maternity leave from AEW in January 2023 and made her in-ring return at an event for AEW's Japanese partner promotion, World Wonder Ring Stardom, in January 2025 before making her return to AEW that June.

 Early life and judo

-Taynara Melo de Carvalho was born on June 9, 1995, in Rio de Janeiro.
-She has a brother and 2 sisters, one of whom is adopted.
+Taynara Melo de Carvalho was born on June 9, 1995, in Rio de Janeiro, Brazil.
+She has a brother and two sisters, one of whom is adopted.
 Melo grew up in Rio's notorious poverty-stricken and crime-infested favelas.
-Melo holds a black belt in judo and a blue belt in Brazilian jiu-jitsu.
-Melo briefly went to law school in Brazil and she participated in trials for the Brazilian Olympic team at the 2016 Summer Olympics prior to joining WWE.
+She holds a black belt in judo and a blue belt in Brazilian jiu-jitsu.
+Melo briefly went to law school in Brazil and participated in trials for the Brazilian Olympic team at the 2016 Summer Olympics prior to joining WWE.

 Melo began her athletic career in artistic gymnastics in CR Vasco da Gama, but soon migrated to martial arts.
-First, Melo fought for the project "Brasil vale ouro" (Brazil is worth gold) and later went to "Instituto Reação", by judoka Flávio Canto.
+She initially fought for the judo team Brasil vale ouro ("Brazil is worth gold") and later joined Brazilian sports and education NGO Instituto Reação, led by Olympic judoka Flávio Canto.
 Melo was a regional champion and four-time state champion.
-In addition, she was a four-time Brazilian runner-up.
+In addition, she was a four-time Brazilian runner up.
 She joined the Brazilian team and participated in the European circuit in Portugal and Germany.